Auction-Based Regulation for Artificial Intelligence: Repeating Circa Auctions

 where $\nu_i^n$, the value gained at the $n^{th}$ auction model $i$ was submitted to, is formulated as:

-The repeated \textsc{Sira} auction setup creates a unique property for models in training.
-If an agent intends to obtain a high safety level, but an auction takes place mid-training, the agent is actually incentivized to submit their model early if they have a chance at winning the premium reward.
+The repeated \textsc{Circa} auction setup creates a unique property for models in training.
+If an agent intends to obtain a high compliance level, but an auction takes place mid-training, the agent is actually incentivized to submit their model early if they have a chance at winning the premium reward.
 Though the model may have a lower likelihood of earning the reward, there is no consequence for models failing to attain the premium reward.
 Gaining value is strictly beneficial to agents, and accumulated value helps offset the costs of training a model.
 This property only exists for the premium reward; the deployment reward can only be obtained once, thus there is no incentive to submit early to earn it.

 \textbf{Repeated Optimal Bidding Function}.
-Using the same assumptions for single-auction \textsc{Sira}, namely Assumptions \ref{assumption:a1} and \ref{assumption:a2} along with private values, we can derive the bidding function for a rational agent under a repeated \textsc{Sira} auction setting.
-We follow an equivalent setup to Lemma 1 with regards to the valuation of rewards, giving us the cumulative distribution function for $v^p_i = V_i\lambda_i$ as $F_{v}(\cdot)$ and the probability distribution function as $f_{v}(\cdot)$.
+Using the same assumptions for single-auction \textsc{Circa}, namely Assumptions \ref{assumption:a1} and \ref{assumption:a2} along with private values, we can derive the bidding function for a rational agent under a repeated \textsc{Circa} auction setting.
+We follow an equivalent setup to Theorem \ref{thm:general-bidding-strategy} with regards to the valuation of rewards, giving us the cumulative distribution function for $v^p_i = V_i\lambda_i$ as $F_{v}(\cdot)$ and the probability distribution function as $f_{v}(\cdot)$.

 From our definition of utility $u_{i,a}(b_i)$, we find that an agent $i$ that does not participate (\textit{i.e.,} submitting $b_i = 0$) receives utility equal to $\nu^a_i$.
-However, since $b_i = 0$ will never be larger than $p_\epsilon$ (by definition), it must be true that $\nu^a_i = 0$ as well, since the model will never meet the required safety threshold.
-Therefore, a non-participating agent will always receive non-negative utility.
+However, since $b_i = 0$ will never be larger than $p_\epsilon$ (by definition), it must be true that $\nu^a_i = 0$ as well, since the model will never meet the required compliance threshold.
+Therefore, a non-participating agent will always receive zero utility.